Traffic and bid volume

 On this page you will find answers to frequently asked questions relating to the service.

-Yandex.Direct click cost is not fixed; it is determined based on the results of an auction among advertisers.
-These auctions are held for every display.
-Every ad participates in the auction using a bid (i.e. the maximum amount that the advertiser is willing to pay for a click when Bid adjustments are factored in).
-More information about how the Yandex.Direct auction works.
+The cost of clicks in Yandex Direct is not fixed — it's based on the results of an auction among advertisers.
+These auctions are held for every ad that is served.
+Every ad participates in the auction by placing a bid (i.e. the maximum price that the advertiser is willing to pay for a click when Bid adjustments are factored in).
+Learn more about how the Yandex Direct auction works.

 - I don't know how much to pay for a click

-- CPC is too high
+- The bid forecast is too high

 - What is the click price?